rohanchawla23/11785Project/midterm report/read_me_MIMIC_analysis.md

 # MIMIC-IV analysis script info
 This folder contains the 2 python scripts I used and the specific csvs from MIMIC-IV that gave me comparison data for our midterm report.
+The most important data was other diagnoses for cancer-positive patients.
 # CSV files:
 Files I created from scripts: